e/horizon-custom/README.md

 tdaf-ost-horizonx
 =================

-Openstack panel for TDAF Services
+Openstack panels for TDAF Services

+For each panel, a subdirectory should be created to keep organized this repo.